-This impact is for 1,984 square feet (0.05 acre) of PMA impacts for grading associated with MC-631 due to the steep slopes on-site.
+This impact is requesting 1,984 square feet (0.05 acre) of PMA impacts for grading associated with MC-631 due to the steep slopes on-site.
 This site has Marlboro clays, which require extensive grading to maintain the 1.5 factor of safety line.
-Due to the geotechnical nature of this area, reforestation is not proposed; however, a vegetative buffer is proposed to provide additional support for the forest stand.
+Due to the geotechnical nature of this area, reforestation is not proposed, however, a vegetative buffer is proposed to provide additional support for the forest stand.
+This impact for the master-planned roadway is supported as is.